BrunoBmassa/EBAC-Calculator-Project/README.md

 1. **Navigate to the project directory in the terminal:**

-   cd calculadora-projeto
+   cd EBAC-Calculator-Projet

 2. **Make the shell script executable:**

-chmod +x Calculadora.sh
+   chmod +x Calculator.sh

 3. **Run the shell script to launch the calculator:**

-./Calculadora.sh
+   ./Calculator.sh

 ## Code Description

-The Calculadora.py script allows the user to perform basic mathematical operations, including:
+The Calculator.py script allows the user to perform basic mathematical operations, including:

 ➕ Addition